nicwest/chess-blog/content/posts/metropolitan-summer-tournament-round-3.md

 is a problem and I need to work on it.

-Also just for the record I ate a banana on route to the club, HOWEVER, Tom ate one mid game at around about the time that crushed me.
+Also just for the record I ate a banana on route to the club, HOWEVER, Tom ate one mid game at around about the time that he crushed me.
 This started as a joke but now I'm seriously beginning to believe in the power of the banana.

 On the plus side the first outing with the Rat Defence was a fun adventure and worth exploring further.